Percent Off Calculator

 How do I calculate percent off manually?

 Multiply the original price by the discount percentage divided by 100.
 That gives you the savings amount.
 Subtract it from the original price to get the sale price.
-For example, 30% off $80: $80 x 0.30 = $24 savings, so the sale price is $56.
+For example, 30% off $80: $80 × 0.30 = $24 savings, so the sale price is $56.

 What is the difference between percent off and percent of?

-“Percent off” means a reduction from the original price.
-“Percent of” means a portion of a number.
+"Percent off" means a reduction from the original price.
+"Percent of" means a portion of a number.
 For example, 20% off $50 means you subtract $10 and pay $40.
 But 20% of $50 simply equals $10.
-The discount calculation uses both concepts: the discount amount is the “percent of” the price, and you subtract it to get the “percent off” result.

 Can I use this for stacking multiple discounts?